tess-hartis/tess-hartis.github.io/_posts/2022-03-28-Validation-Made-Functional-with-Vavr-and-Language-Ext.md

 is always on the left side, and the valid state is on the right side.

 Assume similar methods were created for the `DogBreed` and `DogAge` properties.
-The example below is a POST method from a REST API controller using the Spring web framework.
+The example below is a POST endpoint from a REST API controller using the Spring web framework.

 Combining validations into one: